 This is arguably the most important metric for assessing the performance of a loaf pan.
-A pan that doesn't provide excellent loaf turn out falls short in our minds.
-It came as no surprise that the pans with textured bottoms, non-stick coatings, and/or silicone construction received the highest scores in this metric.
+A pan that doesn't provide excellent loaf release falls short in our minds.
+It came as no surprise that the pans with textured bottoms, nonstick coatings, and/or silicone construction received the highest scores in this metric.
 The USA Pan Aluminized Steel required a little bit of oil, but its textured bottom and sides allowed our loaves to easily come out.
-Both of the silicone models, the HaFundy and the Trudeau, required no oil for easy release.
-The textured bottom of the OXO Good Grips Non-Stick was much appreciated.
+The silicone model we tested, the Trudeau, required no oil for easy release.
+The textured bottom of the OXO Good Grips Non-stick was much appreciated.

 Different pan shapes produce different shaped loaves.
-For banana breads and sandwich loaves, we like lofty tops and steep walls.
+For banana bread and sandwich loaves, we like lofty tops and steep walls.
 The pans that have deep, steep sides and sharp corners, like the USA Pans Aluminized Steel pan and the Chicago Metallic Commerical II both produced proud tall loaves.
 The Camp Chef Cast Iron also produces lofty loaves and a nice puffed top that splits open after baking.
-We liked the HaFundy Silicone pan for dense, narrow loaves, but didn't use it as much for fluffy, sweet loaves.

 Pans with low-angle sides produced less impressive loaves in our eyes.
 The OXO Good Grips Glass is an example of this.
 The sides are low angle and the pan is very large, which for most recipes created a narrow, unimpressive loaf that didn't fill out the pan at all.
 The Trudeau Silicone was similar, though its walls are steeper.
 The boxed bread mix we baked in this pan hardly filled it out at all, making for a meager-feeling bake.

 The main features that we assessed in this section are handles and texture.
-Some pans have both of these features, while some, like the Fat Daddio's pans have neither.
+Some pans have both of these features, while some, like the Fat Daddio's pans, have neither.
 Featured pans didn't necessarily score higher than those without — we incorporated the usefulness of the features into our assessment.
-That said, we did find we prefer pans with handles to those without.
-They are so much easier to maneuver, it became a no-brainer for us.
+That said, we preferred pans with handles to those without.
+They are so much easier to maneuver that it became a no-brainer for us.
 We loved the Camp Chef Cast Iron and the Pyrex Basics 1.5-Quart for this reason.
 If a pan didn't have handles, we at least wanted it to have a bit of heft — like the USA Pan Aluminized Steel, since it gave us something to hold on to when transporting it around the kitchen.

-In terms of texture, we appreciated the subtle, corrugated look of the USA Pan Aluminized Steel dish.
-This is the only pan that had texture on all sides, rather than just the bottom; it drastically helped our loaves come out with ease.
-The HaFundy has a textured bottom, which seemed to also help dislodge loaves.
-Its texture left more of an impression on our loaves that the USA Pan.
+We appreciated the subtle, corrugated texture of the USA Pan Aluminized Steel dish.
+This is the only pan that had texture on all sides, rather than just the bottom; it drastically helped our loaves release from the pan with ease.

 The biggest concern most bakers have when it comes to loaf pans is the ability to release loaves relatively painlessly.
 An even bake is a close second, with ease of cleaning and loaf shape following.
 Finally, the features of each pan help customize your baking experience to suit your specific needs.
 We assessed each pan in this review in these performance metrics to determine the best on the market.
 We hope this review helped guide you toward the right loaf pan to round out your kitchen quiver.